A set of two vectors is linearly dependent if one is parallel to the other,

 (This is true in either 2-space or 3-space.)

-If any two of the vectors are parallel, then one is a scalar multiple of the other.
+is a scalar multiple of the other.
 A scalar multiple is a linear combination, so the vectors are linearly dependent.
-(Notice that all three vectors also lie in a plane.)

-If no two of the vectors are parallel but all three lie in a plane, then any two of those vectors span that plane.
-The third vector is a linear combination of the first two, since it also lies in this plane, so the vectors are linearly dependent.
+three lie in a plane, then any two of those vectors span that plane.
+The third

 If the three vectors don't all lie in some plane through the origin, none is in the span of the other two, so none is a linear combination of the other two.
 The three vectors are linearly independent.